Spike (My Little Pony): My Little Pony: Equestria Girls

 Spike is a main character in the first two Equestria Girls films.

 In the first film, he travels to the human world with Twilight to help her recover her stolen crown containing the Element of Magic after it is stolen by Sunset Shimmer, transforming into a talking dog in the process while Twilight transforms into a teenaged human girl.
-His role in the film is consists mostly of reassuring Twilight as she navigates the complexities of her new human transformation and trying to fit in as she poses as a new student at Canterlot High School.
+His role in the film consists mostly of reassuring Twilight as she navigates the complexities of her new human transformation and trying to fit in as she poses as a new student at Canterlot High School.
 After Twilight befriends the human counterparts of her friends from Equestria and wins the crown back by being elected Princess of the Fall Formal, Spike is kidnapped by Sunset's acolytes during the film's climax.
 Sunset is eventually defeated and reformed, and Spike and Twilight return to Equestria together.

 In the second film, Spike returns to the human world and reassumes his talking dog form with Twilight to help her Canterlot High friends to confront the Dazzlings, who can hypnotize others with their magical voices.
 Twilight is recruited to join The Rainbooms, her friends' rock band as she works on a counter-spell to perform at the CHS Battle of the Bands and break the Dazzlings' spell on the students.
 After the Rainbooms are trapped under a stage during the final round of the competition, Spike finds DJ Pon-3 who helps them escape and defeat the Dazzlings.
 Spike and Twilight then return to Equestria.

 Spike makes minor appearances with Twilight in subsequent Equestria Girls media.